Optimise image serving to ensure consistently high-class performance of multiple ecommerce sites

 Imigino now serves all the images on TFG’s e-commerce sites and internal systems, with the number of images served increasing systematically every month without any downtime.

-The number of optimised images Imigino served to TFG’s various platforms in November 2019
+The number of optimised images Imigino served to TFG’s various platforms in November 2020 (compared to a monthly average of two-billion)

 “Publisher’s Toolbox was great in the implementation phase, getting us up to speed efficiently and quickly,” says Walsh.
 “Now that we’re in ‘run mode’, we get quick turnaround and support anytime we have queries.”